pete-gordon/oricutron/trunk/ReadMe.txt

                       "atmos" or "a" for Oric atmos
                       "oric1" or "1" for Oric 1
                       "o16k" for Oric 1 16k
+		      "telestrat" or "t" for Telestrat
+		      "pravetz", "pravetz8d" or "p" for Pravetz 8D

   -d / --disk       = Specify a disk image to use in drive 0 -t / --tape       = Specify a tape image to use